DCC

 How might we begin to trial this idea?

-We are currently tendering for a Street Art Coordinator to run a pilot to help us to test this process from end-to-end...
+We are currently tendering for a Street Art Coordinator to help us to test this process from end-to-end...

 1. Finding